crehds/github-commits-history-monorepo/README.md

 # Commit History App

+# Requeriments

+- Node.js v16 or greater
+- npm v7 or greater
+- git v2.25 or greater

 ## Description

 This project will show all the commits of a repository, using the GitHub API.